Sonderbund War: Battle of Gisikon

 Near Gisikon, the federal army constructed several pontoon bridges to cross the Reuss.
 At this point, the Sonderbund commander, von Salis-Soglio, had concentrated his troops on an elevation, well-hidden behind trees and underbrush.
 After two federal assaults on the Sonderbund position were repulsed, Colonel Ziegler personally led his division's third and victorious assault, later depicted in a lithograph that would become one of the war's most well-known images.
 After two hours, the battle resulted in a federal victory after von Salis-Soglio, wounded in the head by a mortar detonation, ordered a retreat to Ebikon.

-The battle of Gisikon was the longest and, with 37 dead and some 100 wounded, the bloodiest of the war.
-It is, to date, the last pitched battle in the history of the Swiss army.
-It was also the first battle in military history in which dedicated wagons were employed to treat the wounded on the battlefield.
-These horse-drawn ambulances were operated by volunteers and nurses from Zürich.
+"Thirty-seven men were killed and about 100 wounded.
+This was not just the longest and bloodiest of the war, but also the last pitched battle ever to be fought by the Swiss Army and the first in world history to see the use of purpose-designed ambulances, in the form of wagons operated by nurses and volunteers from Zürich, to treat the wounded on the battlefield."